A brief history of PLA

 -

-Low UV and temperature resistance.
-PLA will quickly deform under high temperatures and UV light.
+Low UV and temperature resistance: Deforms under elevated heat and UV exposure.

 -

-Chemical resistance.
-PLA is chemical-resistant and is not soluble in solvents such as acetone or isopropyl alcohol, although certain chemicals can cause it to release lactic acid, which can be harmful in large quantities.
+Chemical resistance: Not soluble in acetone or isopropyl alcohol; some chemicals can cause it to release lactic acid.

 -